poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.6.2.1.md

                            do not have a SNP that is present in another package.
                            With this option set, the forged dataset will typically have fewer SNPs, but less missingness.
-  --outFormat FORMAT       The format of the output genotype data: EIGENSTRAT,
+  --outFormat FORMAT       The format of the output genotype data: EIGENSTRAT or
+                           PLINK. (default: "PLINK")
-                           PLINK or VCF. (default: PLINK) --onlyGeno               Should only the resulting genotype data be returned?
+  --onlyGeno               Should only the resulting genotype data be returned?
                            This means the output will not be a Poseidon package.
   --minimal                Should the output Poseidon package be reduced to a